tabatkins/railroad-diagrams/README.md

     ![Sequence('1', '2', '3')](https://github.com/tabatkins/railroad-diagrams/raw/gh-pages/images/rr-sequence.svg?sanitize=true "Sequence('1', '2', '3')")

-* Stack(children) - identical to a Sequence, but the items are stacked vertically rather than horizontally.
+* Stack(...children) - identical to a Sequence, but the items are stacked vertically rather than horizontally.
 Best used when a simple Sequence would be too wide; instead, you can break the items up into a Stack of Sequences of an appropriate width.

     ![Stack('1', '2', '3')](https://github.com/tabatkins/railroad-diagrams/raw/gh-pages/images/rr-stack.svg?sanitize=true "Stack('1', '2', '3')")